September 2, 2022Review Recipe

 - Then fold the ends into each other to meet in the middle (Figure 4+5).
 This width should be approx 4″ in length.

 - Flip it over and pinch the ends in toward the middle to pucker the fabric.

-Add another drop or two of glue to secure your bobbi pin and you’re done!
-For younger kids you may want to use a different fastener and one that is not as easy for them to remove.
-To secure the bobbi pin to the bow tie a little more you could glue another small piece of fabric between the bobbi pin pins.
+Add another drop or two of glue to secure your bobby pin and you’re done.
+For younger kids, you may want to use a different fastener and one that is not as easy for them to remove.
+To secure the bobby pin to the bow tie a little more you could glue another small piece of fabric between the bobby pin pins.

 There are so many ways you can use your new bow ties.
 Here are just a few:

 - Birthday (Mad Science, Classic Circus, Little Man)

 - Embellishment to gift wrap (think Father’s Day)

 - Photo booth prop

 We are sure you can find just about any occasion to wear one.
 Enjoy!